+Update 3/10/20.
 What is skinny fiber and does it work?
 To me, the name skinny fiber is ironic because I thought all fiber was supposed to help people lose weight.
 I did some digging into Skinny Fiber and discovered that there is some research on some of its ingredients.
 That will be the focus of this unbiased review.
 Does it have a secret ingredient?
 People may have heard about the enzymes in Skinny Fiber.
 Do they help with weight loss?
 That will also be addressed in this review.
-Hopefully this review will help you decide if Skinny Fiber is right for you.
+This review will help you decide if Skinny Fiber is right for you.
 See the Skinny Body Max review too.

 What Is Skinny Fiber?